-- Students to create a form of communication to remind families of their school bushfire plan in the form of a newsletter, information brochure, school website update or parent information book. - As a class (or whole school) have a practise run through of the school's bushfire emergency plan.
+- Identify the school fire warden and compile a list of questions for him/her to answer.
+Find out how students can help the warden in a fire situation. - Students to create a form of communication to remind families of the school's bushfire emergency plan.
+This could be a newsletter, information brochure, school website update or parent information book. - As a class (or whole school) practise the school's bushfire emergency procedure.
 Perhaps even involve the parents/carers. - Invite someone from your local bushfire service to speak to the class about ways to prepare for bushfire season.